-The SL900A is an EPC global Class 3 sensory tag chip optimized for single-cell and dual-cell, battery-assisted smart labels with sensor functionality.
+The SL900A is an EPCglobal Class 3 sensory tag chip optimized for single-cell and dual-cell, battery-assisted smart labels with sensor functionality.
 The chip is ideal for applications using thin and flexible batteries but can also be powered from the RF field (electromagnetic waves from an RFID reader).

-The chip has a fully integrated temperature sensor with a typical nonlinearity of ± 0.5 °C over the specified temperature range.
-The external sensor interface provides a flexible way of adding additional sensors to the system and supports up to 2 external sensors.
+The chip has a fully integrated temperature sensor with a temperature range -29°C to 58°C. The external sensor interface provides a flexible way of adding additional sensors to the system and supports up to 2 external sensors.